-I am a PhD candidate at the University College London.
+I received my PhD in Economics from University College London in 2017.
 My main interests are sovereign default, optimal policy and computational economics.

 In my job market paper